kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Japan entice the Filipinos to join its glorious Greater East Asia Co-Prosperity Sphere by bayonetting everyone to submission.

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of *kawaii* Hello Kitty toys and hentai porn.
-Filipinos opposed to deviant pornography retreat to Corregidor to make a last stand.
+Filipinos opposed to deviant pornography retreat to Corregidor Island to make a last stand.

 - <span class=year>1942</span> General Douglas MacArthur evades his ninja assassins and escapes to Australia, uttering the iconic words "Sayonara, bitches."

 - <span class=year>1942</span> The Fall of Bataan is followed by the gruelling Takeshi's Death March, during which Filipino and American prisoners march nonstop on their way to Takeshi's Castle while avoiding obstacles and dodging bayonets.
-Those who get hit by bayonets are eliminated.
+Those who get stabbed are eliminated.

 - <span class=year>1944</span> General Tomoyuki Yamashita buries 10,000 Pokéballs all over the country and dares the Filipinos to try find them all.
 Those who can't are bayonetted on the spot.